lewagon/data-setup/LINUX.md

 Once this is done, select the standard (free) plan.
 No need to add the card to Apple pay, or ask for a the delivery of a physical card, or add money securely.

-👉 You now have a virtual card which we will use for the GCP setup
+You now have a virtual card which we will use for the GCP setup.

 In the main view of the Revolut the app
 - Click on Ready to use